uTensor/uTensor/tutorials/custom_operator/README.md

 # Writing Custom Operator

-All operators in `uTensor` share the same interface, `OperatorInterface`, which is define and implemented with debugablity and efficiency in mind.
+All operators in `uTensor` share the same interface, `OperatorInterface`, which is defined and implemented with debugablity and efficiency in mind.

 As metioned in the high-level `uTensor` [documentation](../../src/uTensor/README.md#OperatorInterface), `OperatorInterface` is defined with fixed-size `TensorMap`s for inputs and outputs, setter api for inputs and outputs and pure virtual method `compute` which get invoked whenever `eval` invoked.
 As a result, to implement and eval a custom operator, users only need to do as following:

 1. implement `compute` method
-2. setting inputs/outputs with explicit names (of type `uTensor::string` which is implicitly converted to an integer)
+2. give inputs/outputs with explicit names, best done with two sets of enums respectively
 3. invoke `eval`

 Also, the number of inputs/outputs is checked at compile time.
 You only need to provide the number of inputs/ouptuts in the declaration of the operator specified by the template parameters: